neoclide/coc-emmet/Readme.md

 - `emmet.includeLanguages`: Enable Emmet abbreviations in languages that are not supported by default.
 Add a mapping here between the language and emmet supported language.
 E.g.: `{"vue-html": "html", "javascript": "javascriptreact"}`
 - `emmet.variables`: Variables to be used in Emmet snippets
 - `emmet.syntaxProfiles`: Define profile for specified syntax or use your own profile with specific rules.
-- `emmet.excludeLanguages`: An array of languages where Emmet abbreviations should not be expanded.
+- `emmet.excludeLanguages`: An array of languages where Emmet abbreviations should not be expanded, default: `["markdown"]`.
 - `emmet.optimizeStylesheetParsing`: When set to `false`, the whole file is parsed to determine if current position is valid for expanding Emmet abbreviations.
 When set to `true`, only the content around the current position in css/scss/less files is parsed.
 - `emmet.preferences`: Preferences used to modify behavior of some actions and resolvers of Emmet.